cloudflare/workers-sdk/packages/quick-edit/README.md

 ## Patching VSCode

-If you need to add additional patches to VSCode, ensure you've run `yarn setup`.
+If you need to add additional patches to VSCode, ensure you've run `pnpm run setup`.
 Then:

 1. Make your changes in the checked out VSCode in `vendor/vscode`.
 2. Commit your changes with `git commit -m "YOUR MESSAGE" --no-verify` (run this in the `vendor/vscode` directory).